MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Return Value

-The last element of the queue.
-If the queue is empty, the return value is undefined.
+The last element of the `queue`.
+If the `queue` is empty, the return value is undefined.

 ### Remarks

-If the return value of `back` is assigned to a `const_reference`, the queue object cannot be modified.
-If the return value of `back` is assigned to a `reference`, the queue object can be modified.
+If the return value of `back` is assigned to a `const_reference`, the `queue` object cannot be modified.
+If the return value of `back` is assigned to a `reference`, the `queue` object can be modified.

-When compiled by using [_ITERATOR_DEBUG_LEVEL](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty queue.
+When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty `queue`.
 See [Checked Iterators](../standard-library/checked-iterators.md) for more information.

 ### Example